 Another factor in determining shoe life is the fact that not all running shoes are created equally.
 For example, a training shoe, designed for daily use, are much more durable than say a light, racing shoe.
 (Racing shoes, lightweight trainers and minimalist shoes are the least durable types of running shoe.)

 Clearly, if getting the most miles out of your shoes is a priority, your shoe of choice should be a conventional training shoe from one of the major brands.
 Worn under normal conditions, a high quality trainer should get anywhere from 300-500 miles.
+However, if you need an idea for a gift for your trainer check out GFPW website for more.
 That’s still a pretty wide range, but, as we have said, some runners get more miles and some get considerably fewer.